Articles

 Single water supply to each residential unit

 A submeter should be installed at the cold water supply line that services all water to a residential unit.
-Ideally, the meter is installed directly at or after the water shutoff valve.
+Ideally, the submeter is installed directly at or after the water shutoff valve.

 One hot and one cold water supply line to each residential unit